yonigibbs/spring-cloud-stream-kafka/README.md

+## Update
+The issue described below is now resolved by the latest commit, which does two things:
+1. Upgrade to latest snapshot release of Spring Cloud Stream.
+1. Sets the application ID on each of the bindings, so that each `@StreamListener` method has a unique ID.

+For more details see [here](https://github.com/spring-cloud/spring-cloud-stream/issues/1508).

+---

 ## Overview
 This repository tries to demonstrate a problem with Spring Cloud Stream and Kafka.
 Follow the instructions below to set up the system, then run the Spring Boot app.
 It manages to run, but after a few seconds an exception like the following